US advances to quarterfinals after 0-0 draw with Australia

 Overall, the Americans again looked out of sorts.
 Australia controlled possession for much of the game.
 On Megan Rapinoe’s free kick in the 57th, O’Hara’s pass missed and Morgan’s shot went over the goal, but again the Americans were offside.

+Australia coach Tony Gustavsson said it was apparent from the start that the United States was going to shift its tactics based on their formation.

+“What I’m pleased with, from our standpoint, is that it felt like were in control in a lot of the moment of the game, both with and without the ball, and that I like,” Gustavsson said.
+“After the Sweden game I was asked how we were going to approach the U.S. game and I said `We’re going to be true to who we are, and hopefully if we play our A game, it’s good enough.’”

 Australia made a late change to its starting lineup, replacing Caitlin Foord with Mary Fowler.
+Foord had a leg issue in warmups and it was decided to hold her out as a precaution.

 Children from schools around Kashima, a coastal town of about 67,000, attended the match, some carrying signs.
 When Rapinoe was taken off in the second half, they politely applauded as she passed by.

 The Matildas were also likely to advance as the third-place finisher in the group, but they have to wait until the end of play on Tuesday to determine their spot.
+Gustavsson and his coaching staff stayed to watch the late match in Kashima between Canada and Britain in case the Matildas face either team in the knockout round.

 With 12 teams competing in the tournament, the top two finishers in each of the three groups advance to the knockout stage, along with the top two third-place finishers.